 The Benefits of a Pondless Waterfall

-1. No Pond being the most obvious benefit.
+- No Pond being the most obvious benefit.
 You will appreciate this if you have ever tried to maintain a pool of water in your garden.
-They can get pretty skanky and green without the proper care.
+They can get pretty gross and green without the proper care.
 It’s a bit like owning a pet really.
 By going pondless, you skip all that.
 Al go straight to the enjoying bit.

-3. You don’t need a lot of space to set up your waterfall so you can put them pretty much anywhere: Along a garden path, in an unused corner of the property, in a flower bed or even a small entrance way or patio.
+- You don’t need a lot of space to set up your waterfall.
+You can put them pretty much anywhere: Along a garden path, in an unused corner of the property, in a flower bed or even a small entrance way or patio.

-4. They use very little water.
+- They use very little water.
 The same water is pumped in a never ending circle back to the top of the waterfall.
-If you live in a sunny region, the pump can be set up to be run bu solar.
+If you live in a sunny region, the pump can be set up to be run by solar energy.

 Battling to grow plants in a dry area of the garden?
 This natural rock and pebble waterfall gives a feeling of coolness and distracts from the arid landscape surrounding it.
 This is the one I am looking at buying.
 It’s a simple rock waterfall which I think I could actually DIY – maybe even without my husbands help.